gsergom/YouSet/README.md

 ### Human Progesterone Receptor:

 ### **2C7A**.
 Structure of the progesterone receptor-DNA complex
 Progesterone receptor is a DNA and Zinc Ion binding transcription factor, that regulates the transcription of DNA templated in the cell nucleus.
 Chains A and B correspond to progesterone receptor; and chains C and D to DNA.
-The real stoichiometry is Homo 2-mer - A2 + 2 nucleic acids.

 ![Interface](MarkdownImages/2C7A.png)
 > Observations: